alnibo/milestone-project-2-bicycles/README.md

 In order to present the infromation in a clear and easy way, a modern look with light colors and a simple desgin was chosen.

 When analysing the data it is important to reset the data at any time.
-For this a "Reset all" button was added to the navigation bar, which is fixed at the top of the page.
-On mobile use it is accessible through the dropdown toggle button.
+For this a "Reset all" button was added to the navigation bar, which is fixed at the top of the page and therefore always accessible.

 A help modal was added, which can be accessed hrough the "Help" button in the navigation bar on the top.
 A pop-up window appears, where the user can find information on how to use the website.
-I can be closed by either clicking the close button at the top right corner or by clicking anywhere outside the help window.
+It can be closed by either clicking the close button at the top right corner or by clicking anywhere outside the help window.

 To enhance user experience a button was added on the bottom of the page in order to jump back up to the top.